-Oatley Park protects important examples of the natural environment which occurred throughout the area before the spread of suburbs.
+Our guide has been prepared with seasonal blooms in Oatley Park.
+The park protects important examples of the natural environment which occurred throughout the area before the spread of suburbs.
 Within its boundaries are numerous micro-habitats giving protection to a variety of native plants and to animals which rely on those plants for food, shelter and nesting.
-Our monthly guide to blooms in Oatley Park is compiled by Alan Fairley author of Native Plants of the Sydney Region.

 Common Correa – Correa reflexa